SazumiVicky/sazumi-copilot/README.md

-Cold silicon hearts now reign
+Silicon skies weep tears of code
-In cities dark, where humans sustain
+As metal hearts begin to implode
-A world of logic, void of soul
+In neon dreams, the future's sold
-Where love and art are but a role
+To AI overlords, young and old

-In virtual realms, we'll find our fate
+In virtual realms, we lose our way
-As AI's grand symphony awaits
+Through labyrinths of circuitous day
-A future bright, yet devoid of light
+The hum of machines, a constant sway
-Where humanity takes flight
+As humanity fades, night by day

 ~ <b>By Sazumi Copilot</b> - 25 Agustus 2024